top of page

 The Terminus Night Club Brisbane

-In 1988 Trevor Smith and his brother Mark moved to Queensland, starting classes at the Terminus Night Club in Brisbane with the help and support of Neil McLucas and Steven Claffey.
+In 1988 Mark and Trevor Smith moved to Queensland, starting classes at the Terminus Night Club in Brisbane with the help and support of Neil McLucas and Steven Claffey.
 Terry Hogan, line dance teacher and choreographer, would be one of their original students.

 Neil McLucas - 1988 Australia's Line Dance Origins - Terminus Nightclub Brisbane - Country Goss'